Heroin addiction has become an epidemic in the United States.

-Smack, skag, H, junk, white nurse, black pearl, brown crystal… all of these street names sound like they could be describing a whole host of different drugs, but they are all slang for the same infamous, highly addictive substance: Heroin.
+Smack, skag, H, junk, white nurse, black pearl, brown crystal… all of these street names sound like they could be describing a whole host of different drugs, but they are all slang for the same infamous, highly addictive opioid: Heroin.

 The statistics regarding heroin addiction are truly alarming.
 Consider the following: